 If you fly one airline exclusively, however, an airline membership is still something to consider.
 Airline club memberships also give you access into alliance clubs, such as the Star Alliance or Oneworld, which will help if you’re traveling internationally.

 If you go this route, expect to pay $450 to $550 for an annual membership.
 Before you buy, you’ll also want to check to make sure that the destinations you visit the most actually have lounges; as a rule, you only find clubs in the world’s busier airports.

 Best for: Frequent travelers who know they’ll be relying on one airline or alliance.

 Try a Third-Party Vendor

 If you have a hard time booking flights on only one airline, a lounge membership through a third party might make more sense.
 PriorityPass.com offers access to more than 1,200 lounges worldwide for an annual fee.

 What’s nice about Priority Pass is that you can choose from several membership levels.
 For $399 a year, you get free unlimited access to all of the clubs in the network.
 If you don’t travel that often, you can pay $249 for 10 free visits, with additional visits costing $27.
 Or you can simply buy a $99 membership and then pay $27 each time you go.

-Another nice thing about Priority Pass is that it includes many of the airlines’ own lounges, such as Air France lounges at JFK, O’Hare and San Francisco.
-The pass doesn’t guarantee that you’ll get into all of the airlines’ lounges, however, so you’ll have to check (Priority Pass does have a smartphone app which makes it a little easier to find your lounge when you’re on the go).
+Another nice thing about Priority Pass is that it includes many of the airlines’ own lounges, such as Air France lounges at JFK, O’Hare, and San Francisco.
+The pass doesn’t guarantee that you’ll get into all of the airlines’ lounges, however, so you’ll have to check (Priority Pass has a smartphone app that makes it a little easier to find your lounge when you’re on the go).

 Best for: Frequent air travelers who take different airlines.